 5 Benefits of Coffee Pods

 - Availability.
-You could grab a box of coffee pods while in your local supermarket shop, and if you want to see the full range of Nespresso pods, you can visit a Nespresso shop in most large cities, or you can easily buy them off the internet.
+You could grab a box of coffee pods while in your local supermarket shop.
+If you want to see the full range of Nespresso pods, you can visit a Nespresso shop in most large cities, or you can easily buy them off the internet.
 The content of options is quite staggering.

-- Easy and quick to use.
-You pop your pod in your machine, press a button, and you’re done.
+- Ease of use.
+Pop the pod in the machine, press a button, and you’re done.

 - No weighing and measuring.
 If you’re going to make a great coffee from coffee beans, you will need to weigh them and the water you’re using to get the correct ratio.
 With a pod, everything is pre-portioned for you.